lexandree/OpenStreetMap-Bonn/project.md

 Bonn, Germany.

-I had got the data direct from the site using the export tool.
+I have received the data direct from the site using the export tool.

-I'm from St.Petersburg, Russia, but live in Bonn last ten years.
-The map of St.Petersburg weights 944MB and it is too big for this work.
-The osm map file of Bonn weights 230MB only and was created precisely.
+My hometown is St.Petersburg, Russia, but the map of St.Petersburg weights 944MB and it is too big for this work.
+I have lived in Bonn last ten years and it is a better choice.
+The osm map file of Bonn is 230MB only and was created precisely.
 Nevertheless, there is always something to improve.

 ### Project

-I had set k=10 for the test run and got the csv files to import into the database.
-I chose the SQLite database and DB Browser for SQLite to interact with the database.
-The test import of nodes and ways passed without problems, but the slave tables rejected the data because of the constraints of the database's integrity (since k=10).
+I have set k=10 (select every 10th record) for the test run and received the csv files to import into the database.
+I have chosen the SQLite database and DB Browser for SQLite to interact with the database.
+The test import of nodes and ways has passed without problems, but slave tables have rejected the data because of the constraints of the database's integrity (since k=10).
-Having evaluated the time of the validation task, I used a dedicated server to get validated csv files for import.
-Import to the database went errorfree.
+Having evaluated the time of the validation task, I have used a dedicated server to get validated csv files for import.
+Import to the database has gone errorfree.

 ### Project files